 The artificial horizons on these parts are about as convincing as a hooker’s orgasm.
 I needed to fix that.
 (The part, not the hooker’s performance.
 I have my limits, such as they are.)
 I checked all the parts I have laying around from sword hilt making days, car parts, even model parts, and nothing I had was of the dimension I need.
 And then I noticed this nail.
 Its diameter was a little larger than I needed.
 Okay…I have a lathe.
 I chucked it into my lathe, turned the diameter down to the dimension required, rounded off the end, polished it a bit, and then cut the part off:

-I glued the master (which looks a lot like a 40mm grenade to me) into the top of an empty paint jar and then poured the reusable molding compound over it.
+I glued the master (which looks a lot like a scale 40mm grenade to me) into the lid of an empty paint jar and then poured the reusable molding compound over it.
 Twice:

 Now all I had to do was to mix up some resin and pour: